Glendora Bougainvillea

 The original parent of the bougainvillea vine arrived in 1870 by a whaling ship.
-The exact location of the original Glendora bougainvillea plant is not known.
+The exact location of the original Glendora Bougainvillea plant is not known.

-The California Historical Landmark marker is at 402 East Bennett Avenue On KAKA lane.
+The California Historical Landmark marker is at 402 East Bennett Avenue.
 The marker was placed there by the L.J.
 Pittman family and the State of California in 1977.
 The bougainvillea's placement on the National Register of Historic Places gives the plant federal protection provided by the Department of the Interior.
 It also makes the plant eligible for a grant-in-aid under the National Historic Preservation Act of 1966.

 The bougainvillea plant is a thorny ornamental vine, native to South America, and can be found from Brazil to Peru and down to Argentina.
 The plant is named after the first Frenchman to cross the Pacific Ocean, Louis Antoine de Bougainville.

 The bougainvillea's peak bloom is in the months of June and July.
 Two species of bougainvillea are found in Glendora: Bougainvillea glabra and Bougainvillea spectabilis.

 Marker

-The California Historical Landmark marker on the site reads:

-Planted in 1901 by the R.W.
+The California Historical Landmark marker on the site reads:Planted in 1901 by the R.W.
 Hamlins, early citrus growers, the Glendora bougainvillea is the largest growth of this exotic plant in the United States.
 The parent stock was brought to California by a whaling ship about 1870, and the vines survive as one of the best examples remaining of the early 20th-century promotional image of California as paradise.